Orpheus

 In April 1968, just three months after finishing their debut album, the band recorded its sophomore effort, Ascending, which landed at #10 on Playboy’s Best Vocal LP list that year, between The Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band and Jimi Hendrix’s Are You Experienced?
 In 1969, MGM released the third Orpheus record, Joyful, featuring the single “Brown Arms in Houston,” which charted well.
 One critic said the album was “equal to their outstanding debut.”

-Orpheus supported several major acts including Cream (when they made their American debut at Brandeis University in Waltham, Massachusetts.
+Orpheus supported several major acts including Cream at Brandeis University in Waltham, Massachusetts.
 They opened three shows for The Who and others for Led Zeppelin, Blood, Sweat & Tears, The Young Rascals, Ten Years After, The Brooklyn Bridge and – at classical-music mecca Tanglewood – Janis Joplin with Big Brother & the Holding Company.

 LINEUP CHANGE, FINAL ALBUM, COVER VERSIONS, SOUNDTRACKS